pgorman/dangerjaunt/minirules.md

 #### 4. Invisible Stalker ####

+This spell summons an Invisible Stalker with 8 HD.
+The stalker performs one task as commanded by the caster, regardless of how long the task takes or how far the stalker must travel.
+The stalker cannot be banished by Dispel Magic; it must be killed in order to end its mission.

 #### 5. Reincarnation ####

+Reincarnation summons a dead character's soul.
+The soul inhabits a new body of the same alignment as the deceased.
+The Referee chooses the type of body.
+Range: touch, duration: instant.

 #### 6. Stone/Flesh ####

+This spell transforms flesh into stone or stone into flesh, as desired by the caster.
+A successful saving throw permits the victim to avoid being turned into a stone statue.
+Range: 12'', duration: permanent.

 ## Cleric Spells Level 1 ##

+An asterisk (\*) denotes spells that an evil cleric may cast in reverse (e.g. Cause Light Wounds).

 #### 1. Cure Light Wounds\* ####

+This spell cures 1d6+1 hit points of damage.
+Range: touch, duration: instant.

 #### 2. Detect Evil\* ####

+The caster detects evil creatures, or those with evil enchantments, intentions, thoughts, or auras within the spell's range.
+Things like poison are not inherently evil, and cannot be detected by this spell.
+Range: 12'', duration: 1 hour.

 #### 3. Protection from Evil\* ####

+Protection from Evil creates a ward around the caster that blocks attacks from magical monsters, like invisible stalkers, elementals, and demons.
+Other attackers suffer a -1 penalty to hit, and the caster gains +1 on saving throws.

 #### 4. Purify Food & Water\* ####

+Purify Food and Drink removes spoilage and poisons from enough food and water for up to a dozen people.
+Range: touch, duration: instant.

 ## Cleric Spells Level 2 ##

 #### 1. Bless\* ####

+The recipient gets a +1 bonus to all attack rolls and, if the target is not a Player Character, improved overall morale.
+Range: touch, duration: 1 hour.

 #### 2. Hold Person ####

+The caster targets either 1d4 persons (with the same parameters as Charm Person; saving throw applies) or a single creature who must make their save at a -2 penalty.
+Range: 18'', duration: 90 minutes.

 #### 3. Silence 15' Radius ####

+The caster may target a fixed location or a moving/living thing.
+Nothing within fifteen feet of the target makes a sound.
+Range: 18'', duration: 2 hours.

 #### 4. Speak with Animals ####

+The caster can speak with animals within range.
+The animals might assist him, and they will not attack him or his party (unless he says something particularly offensive).
+Range: 3'', duration: 1 hour.

 ## Cleric Spells Level 3 ##

 #### 1. Cure Disease\* ####

+Cure Disease cures the recipient of all diseases --- including those magically inflicted.
+Range: touch, duration: instant.

 #### 2. Growth of Animals ####

+Growth of Animals causes 1d6 normal creatures to immediately grow to giant size.
+The affected creatures attack as per a giant version of the normal animal.
+Range: 12'', duration: 2 hours.

 #### 3. Remove Curse ####

+This spell removes one curse from a person or object.
+Range: touch, duration: instant.

 #### 4. Speak with Dead ####

+The cleric sends three questions to a recently deceased spirit.
+Clerics of less than seventh level can only contact those who died within the last three days.
+Clerics of less than eleventh level can only contact those who died within the last three months.
+Answers from spirits often come as riddles or in an otherwise cryptic form.

 ## Cleric Spells Level 4 ##

 #### 1. Cure Serious Wounds\* ####

+Cure Serious Wounds cures 3d6+3 HP.
+Range: touch, duration: instant.

 #### 2. Neutralize Poison ####

+This spell counteracts poison, but does not bring the dead back to life.
+Range: touch, duration: instant.

 #### 3. Protection from Evil 10' radius ####

+This spell works like Protection from Evil, but covers a 10' area.
+Range: 1'', duration: 2 hours.

 #### 4. Speak with Plants ####

+The caster can speak to and understand the replies of plants.
+Plants obey his commands as far as they are able (e.g. --- twisting or bending aside to ease his passage, etc.).
+Range: 3'', duration: 1 hour.

 ## Cleric Spells Level 5 ##

 #### 1. Commune ####

+Higher powers grant answers to three questions the caster poses.
+Higher powers don't like being constantly interrogated by mere mortals, so the spell should be limited to one casting per week or so.
+The Referee may rule that a cleric casts a double strength Commune spell composed of six questions once per year.

 #### 2. Dispel Evil\* ####

+Dispel Evil works against items, spells, or agents of Evil.
+It also functions against evil sendings, possibly including dreams or supernatural hunting-beasts.
+Range: 3'', duration: 10 minutes.

 #### 3. Insect Plague ####

+This spell only works outdoors.
+A storm of insects gathers, and goes wherever the caster directs.
+The cloud is approximately 8,000 cubic feet (20' x 20' x 20').
+Any creature with fewer than 2 HD exposed to the cloud of insects flees in terror (no saving throw).
+Range: 48'', duration: 1 day.

 #### 4. Raise Dead\* ####

+Raise Dead allows the Cleric to raise a corpse from the dead, provided it has not been dead too long.
+The normal time limit is 4 days, but for every caster level higher than 8$^{th}$, the time limit extends another 4 days.
+Characters with low constitution might not survive the ordeal; and even for those with a strong constitution, a period of two weeks is required before they can function normally.
+This spell only functions on races that can be used for Player Characters (i.e., ``human-like'').

 # Play #